AISC Emergency Response Sub-Committee

 While the national training system does offer training in areas of conflict resolution and communication, these were not sufficient to cover the aggression of customers, nor the mental health and well-being of those workers subjected to abuse.

-The sub-committee has endorsed the creation of a new cross-sectoral skill set that covers the skills and knowledge required by frontline customer service workers to manage disrespectful, aggressive or abusive customers.
+The sub-committee has endorsed a cross-sectoral skill set that covers the skills and knowledge required by frontline customer service workers to manage disrespectful, aggressive or abusive customers.
 It contains information on strategies to deal with the customer, mental health and wellbeing of the worker and environmental means to prevent or assist in dealing with volatile customer situations.

 Some stakeholders have highlighted the need for employability/enterprise skills training.